Duke-PL-Course/duke-pl-course.github.com/source/_posts/2013-01-15-setting-up-sublime-text-2.markdown

 ![sublime-io](/images/package-control-prefs-io.png)

-After the installation completes, Sublime Text will recognize any file with `io` extention as `io` source files.
+After the installation completes, Sublime Text will recognize any file with `io` extension as `io` source files.
 As noted above, you can also set the syntax of any source file to io with *Command Palette* > *Set Syntax: (Language)*.

 ### Additional Resources